Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Fees Under T. Rowe Price

 There is no standard fee schedule at T. Rowe Price, as its corpus of services are quite vast.
-In many cases, though, institutional and individual clients alike are charged fees based on a percentage of their total AUM.
-These fee schedules differ significantly between accounts, strategies and programs, and they are sometimes negotiable.
-Fees are typically calculated and billed on a quarterly basis.
+In many cases, though, institutional and individual clients alike are charged fees based on a percentage of their total assets under management (AUM).
+These fee schedules differ significantly between accounts, strategies, and programs, and they are sometimes negotiable.

 What to Watch Out For